Pneumonia case management practices in Pakistan

 - At practitioner level (including GPs and specialists), 58% of those observed in the private sector and 64% of those observed in the public sector did not use WHO classification for diagnosing pneumonia.
 No two health care providers gave the same treatment despite the same classification.

 There is a need to conduct a country wide quantitative survey to validate these findings.

 The results of this study have helped to establish the factual status of pneumonia-related practices across Pakistan and can help us to develop better designed policies and interventions in future.
 In particular, those that can help improve the existing training methodologies of health care providers in order to reduce pneumonia-related morbidity and mortality in Pakistan.

-- The findings will be presented on World Pneumonia Day (12 November 2019) through a seminar with Lady Health Workers and the Pakistan Paediatric Association.
+- The findings were presented on World Pneumonia Day 2019 through a seminar with Lady Health Workers and the Pakistan Paediatric Association

 - The study was presented at the 1st Early Childhood Development Conference in September 2019 in Islamabad, Pakistan, visited by the Health Minister and Minister of Planning Commission.